DS-100/textbook/notebooks/ch17/hyp_introduction.md

 ![png](hyp_introduction_files/hyp_introduction_3_0.png)

+The weights of the babies of the mothers who smoked seem lower, on average than the weights of the babies of the non-smokers.
+Could this difference reflect just chance variation or a difference in the distributions in the larger population?
+We can try to answer this question using a hypothesis test.

 The basis of hypothesis testing is that we assume a particular model for generating the data; then, we ask ourselves, what is the chance we would see an outcome as extreme as the one that we observed?
 Intuitively, if the chance of seeing the outcome we observed is very small, then the model that we assumed may not be the appropriate model.

 In particular, we assume that the **null model** is true, which is the probability model if the null hypothesis is true.
 In other words, we assume that the null hypothesis is true and focus on what the value of the statistic would be under under the null hypothesis.
+This chance model says that there is no underlying difference; the distributions in the samples are different just due to chance.

+**Test Statistic**

 In our example, we would assume that maternal smoking has no effect on baby weight (where any observed difference is due to chance).
 In order to choose between our hypotheses, we will use the difference between the two group means as our **test statistic**.
+Formally, our test statistic is

+$$\mu_{smoking} - \mu_{non-smoking}$$

-Note: we will use "average weight of the smoking group  −  average weight of the non-smoking group", so that small values (that is, large negative values) of this statistic will favor the alternative hypothesis.
+so that small values (that is, large negative values) of this statistic will favor the alternative hypothesis.
 Let's calculate the observed value of test statistic: